 One candidate for that position could be Fabinho, who has transformed himself from a right back into a defensive midfielder.
 His good form playing in that position for Monaco persuaded Liverpool to splash some big bucks on him.
 He hasn’t had much of a look in for his new club just yet, but I suspect that when he does settle, that is where he will play.
 Interestingly though, he started at right back for Brazil on Friday and he played quite well.
 He stung the keepers palms with a shot from outside the area and he was brought down for a penalty in the first half, which Neymar dispatched.

-It is not clear whether Dani Alves was reseted or dropped, but at 35 years of age, he won’t be around for much longer.
+Dani Alves is still recovering from a serious injury, but at 35 years of age, he won’t be around for much longer.
 Fagner is probably Brazil’s new first choice right back, but he suffered an injury and withdrew from the squad.
 Danilo was rested, and in my opinion, Eder Militao will be a better centre back than right back.
 Jurgen Klopp probably sees Fabinho as a defensive midfielder, but due to a lack of options and after his good performance last night, he may get more games for Brazil in that position.
 (My tip for Brazil’s right back spot in Qatar 2022 is 19 year old Emerson of Atletico Mineiro.)

 Friday night’s friendly wasn’t all bad news and melancholy for Brazil.
 They won the game 2-0 and played some good stuff.
 With four players making their debuts in the second half, and Cruzeiro’s 30 year-old centre back Dedé making his first appearance for the national team in years, there was some excitement and fans got a glimpse of the future too: Arthur came on for Fred, Flamengo’s Lucas Paquetá replaced Coutinho, Richarlison came on for Firmino and Gremio winger Everton replaced Neymar.
 Their debuts were discrete, but at least they got on the pitch and they did alright.
 According to a report on Globoesporte, Everton made the most impact out of the four.